torvalds/linux/Documentation/core-api/circular-buffers.rst

 before the head index makes it available to the consumer and then instructs the CPU that the revised head index must be written before the consumer is woken.

-Note that wake_up() does not guarantee any sort of barrier unless something is actually awakened.
-We therefore cannot rely on it for ordering.
+Note that wake_up() does yest guarantee any sort of barrier unless something is actually awakened.
+We therefore canyest rely on it for ordering.
 However, there is always one element of the array left empty.
 Therefore, the producer must produce two elements before it could possibly corrupt the element currently being read by the consumer.
 Therefore, the unlock-lock